RuichiXiong/RuichiXiong.github.io/_pages/about.md

 ---

 <p style="text-align: justify">I am a fourth-year Ph.D. candidate in the Economic Analysis and Policy Area of Rotman School of Management, University of Toronto.
-My current researches focus on the importance of international geographic and social connections in facilitating information flow between individuals and firms in different countries.</p></font>
+My current researches focus on the importance of international geographic and social connections in facilitating information flow between individuals and firms in different countries.</p>

-<p>&nbsp;</p>

-<p style="text-align: justify">My job market paper studies the effects of interregional accessibility to *non-local* suppliers on firm creation with both theory and empirics.
+<p style="text-align: justify">My job market paper studies the effects of interregional accessibility to <ins>non-local</ins> suppliers on firm creation with both theory and empirics.
 With a novel instrument, I show that reduced travel time to China in recent decades facilitates firm creation in US cities by increasing entrepreneurs' accessibility to potential suppliers in China.
-Estimating a quantitative spatial model illuminates that heterogeneity in supplier presence across Chinese cities accounts for about a half of the aggregate impact because of the assortive matching between time reductions and supplier presence on flight network.</p></font>
+Estimating a quantitative spatial model illuminates that heterogeneity in supplier presence across Chinese cities accounts for about a half of the aggregate impact because of the assortive matching between time reductions and supplier presence on flight network.</p>

 Research interests: Urban, Entrepreneurship, Innovation, Trade, Development.